-Our business may be negatively impacted to varying degrees by a number of events that are beyond our control, including cyber-attacks, unauthorized access, energy blackouts, pandemics, terrorist attacks, acts of war, earthquakes, hurricanes, tornados, fires, floods, ice storms or other natural or manmade catastrophes.
+Superior may be negatively impacted to varying degrees by a number of events which are beyond our control, including cyber-attacks, unauthorized access, energy blackouts, pandemics, terrorist attacks, acts of war, earthquakes, hurricanes, tornados, fires, floods, ice storms or other natural or manmade catastrophes.
 While we engage in emergency preparedness, including business continuity planning, to mitigate risks, such events can evolve very rapidly and their impacts can be difficult to predict.
-As such, there can be no assurance that in the event of such a catastrophe our operations and ability to carry on business will not be disrupted.
+As such, there can be no assurance that in the event of such a catastrophe that our operations and ability to carry on business will not be disrupted.
 The occurrence of such events may not release us from performing our obligations to third parties.
-A catastrophic event, or fear of any of the foregoing, could adversely impact us by causing operating or supply chain delays and disruptions, labour shortages, expansion project delays and facility shutdowns, which could have a negative impact on our ability to conduct our business and increase our costs.
+A catastrophic event, including an outbreak of infectious disease, a pandemic or a similar health threat, such as the evolving COVID-19 outbreak, or fear of any of the foregoing, could adversely impact us by causing operating or supply chain delays and disruptions, labour shortages, expansion project delays and facility shutdowns which could have a negative impact on our ability to conduct our business and increase our costs.
 In addition, liquidity and volatility, credit availability and market and financial conditions generally could change at any time as a result.
-Any of these events in isolation or in combination could have a material negative impact on our financial condition, operating results and cash flows.
+Any of these events in isolation or in combination, could have a material negative impact on our financial condition, operating results and cash flows.